Disney Consumer Products: Franchise focus

-DCP began representing Lucasfilm brands in June 2013.
+DCP began representing Lucasfilm brand and its franchises, including its Star Wars media franchise as an independent brand, in June 2013.
 With the addition of Star Wars, Disney has six of the top 10 franchises: Disney Princess (1st), Star Wars (2nd), Winnie the Pooh (3rd), Cars (4th), Mickey & Friends (6th), and Toy Story (8th), with two more in the top twenty; Disney Fairies (11th) and Spider-Man (16th).
 In October, DCP announced an arrangement with Wet Seal for an ABC Family character inspired Crush by ABC Family apparel and accessories line to reach the shelves in 2014.

 In April 2014, DCP was the subject of online criticism from numerous parents (through the Disney Store's Facebook page and other forums) for severely underestimating consumer demand of merchandise related to Disney Animation's 2013 blockbuster hit, Frozen.
 DCP saw its profit increase by 22% for the 2014 year.

 On February 23, 2015, Robert Chapek was named chairman of Walt Disney Parks and Resorts, effective that day.
 Leslie Ferraro, formerly executive vice president of global marketing, sales and travel operations of Walt Disney Parks and Resorts, was named president of DCP.